callmepartario/og-csrd/README.md

 ### Embrace Community and Designer Wisdom

-Editor's notes should draw upon the experiences of people who have spent years running and teaching the Cypher System (like the fine folks of the [Cypher Unlimited Discord Server](https://discord.com/invite/WQYRWhn)).
-Valuable blog posts from [Monte Cook Games' "Game Better"](https://www.montecookgames.com/category/all-news/game-better/) series of blog posts should be linked where applicable.
+Editor's notes should draw upon the experiences of people who have spent years running and teaching the Cypher System (like the fine folks of the (like the fine folks of the [Cypher Unlimited Discord Server](https://discord.com/invite/WQYRWhn)).
+Valuable blog posts from [Monte Cook Games' "Game Better"](https://www.montecookgames.com/category/all-news/game-better/) series should be linked where applicable.

 ## Future Plans